jitsi-contrib/hardened-images/README.md

   user accounts to limit potential impact if a process is compromised.

-- **Read-Only Filesystem:** Containers are built to support running with a read-only root filesystem (_with specific paths mounted as volumes_), preventing unauthorized persistent changes to the image at runtime.
+- **Read-Only Filesystem:** Containers are built to support running with a read-only root filesystem (_with specific paths mounted as writable volumes_), preventing unauthorized persistent changes to the image at runtime.

 #### Key Focus